grafana/grafana-infinity-datasource/README.md

 ## Known limitations

-- Doesn't support alerting
+- Alerting only supports on `JSON backend` type queries.
-- Doesn't support recorded queries
+- Recorded queries only supports on `JSON backend` type queries.